-- There is an interagency agreement between CD and the Division of Developmental Disabilities (DMH-DD) to provide assistance with locating placement for a Medicaid Waiver eligible child when all other appropriate placement resources have been explored and are not available.
-Such a child should have a dual diagnosis of mental retardation or another developmental disability and a behavioral/ conduct disorder:
+- There is an Interdepartmental Agreement (IDA) between CD and the Division of Developmental Disabilities (DMH-DD) to provide assistance with locating placement for a Medicaid Waiver eligible child when all other appropriate placement resources have been explored and are not available.: